skythebro/SkanksAIO/README.md

 A V-Rising mod that connects your server to discord and a webserver plus some extra stuff.
 Please report any issues [here](https://github.com/skythebro/SkanksAIO/issues).

+* Now also has discord to ingame chat support

 ## Installation
 * Extract and put the **_SkanksAIO_** folder into your `(Vrising Server)\BepInEx\plugins folder.`